Blood Type and NKA Patches: Worthwhile or “Tacticool”?

 This one’s a bit more obvious.
 Blood type patches declare your blood type to the world at large.
 They’re offered in many colors, sizes, fonts, and with or without whimsical, artistic flare.
 Not only are they made as patches but also as stickers, shoelace attachments, and keychains.
 If you can name it, then it probably exists.

-Some companies make combination blood type and NKA patches so that you cover two topics with a single patch.
+Some companies make combination blood type, NKA, or NKDA patches so that you cover two topics with a single patch.
 There are also options to have notations added referencing “no morph” (morphine) or “no pen” (penicillin), among others.

 Various blood type patches used for range gear.

-Do you use blood-type patches on your range gear?
+Do you use a blood type patch on your range gear?
 (Photo credit: LOF Defense Systems)

-Are NKA and Blood Type Patches Worth It?
+Are NKA, Blood Type, and NKDA Patches Worth It?

 Let’s put this into context and do it by patch.
 Generally speaking, NKA patches aren’t fantastically useful.
 Although they inform someone you don’t have any allergies you’re aware of, that’s all they do.
 These patches tend to be more useful when they inform of an actual sensitivity.
 That’s where the patches that say “no morph” or “no pen” come in handy.
 If you have a significant sensitivity or straight-up allergy to something common such as morphine, penicillin, or latex, it’s worth adding an alert to your clothing.
 Using an NKA patch is less vital than alerting others of an actual problem.
 If you don’t have any patches referencing allergies or NKA, they’ll assume you don’t have any.